Périllos

-Périllos is a former commune in Pyrénées-Orientales.
+Périllos (en Catalan: Perellós; en Occitan: Perelhons, rather Perilhons) is a former commune in Pyrénées-Orientales.

 History

 In the 14th century, the lord of Périllos was made a viscount by John I of Aragon as a reward for his continuous helping.

 Originally independent, since 19 November 1971, it is linked with Opoul, and hence known as Opoul-Périllos.
 The village itself has since been abandoned.